CC3002-Metodologias/final-reality-dodii/README.md

 By example, the ICharacter interface got the equip(IWeapon weapon) and getEquippedWeapon() methods deleted and transferred to the IPlayerCharacter interface, since only playable characters may equip weapons.
 Others such as the Enemy entities can't do it, according to the requested design assigned by the project.
-All the entities got ordered following hierarchy shown on the CharactersModel.PNG and WeaponsModel.PNG.
+All the entities got ordered following the hierarchy shown on the CharactersModel.PNG and WeaponsModel.PNG files.

-A short summary of the rest of the work and added features:
+A short summary of the rest of the work, assumptions made and added features:
 - Additional stats such as HP, atk, def, etc., were added to the respective type characters.
 - An interface IWeapon, along with an abstract class AbstractWeapon and subsequents concrete weapons (Axe, Sword, etc.).